DilaknaH/ml-auditor/README.md

 **Live Demo:**
 https://ml-auditor-pro.streamlit.app/

+> Notice: If the app appears asleep or doesn’t load, please kindly reach out to me via LinkedIn (link in the author details below)

 ⚠️ The deployed demo currently runs in **Offline Mode** (no OpenAI key attached).
 This means **static ML bug detection works fully**, while **AI-generated fixes require users to provide their own API key**.